sandeel/tribe/doc/diary.md

 ## 2015-01-28
 * Added a "Check In" button to tasks which creates an instance of a check in for a user on that task and awards points.
 This uses the API in the background.

+## 2015-01-31
+* Created an approvals system for tribe leaders to approve tasks
+* Started working on some test data